Skip to main content

 #

-To use an object module loader, first configure your VIP to include the component: INCLUDE_LOADER.
+To use the loader, configure your VIP to include the component: INCLUDE_LOADER.
+The loader requires access to the symbol table.

 Target Loader

-Do not unload an object-module while its tasks are still running, this may result in unexpected ways.
+Do not unload an object-module while its tasks are still running; doing so may cause unexpected behavior.

 Free Training - This article is part of a series.